OpenMDAO/mphys/docs/basics/remote_components.rst

 Example
 =======
-An example is provided for the `supersonic panel aerostructural case <https://github.com/OpenMDAO/mphys/tree/main/examples/aerostructural/supersonic_panel>`_.
+Two examples are provided for the `supersonic panel aerostructural case <https://github.com/OpenMDAO/mphys/tree/main/examples/aerostructural/supersonic_panel>`_.
-In this case, :code:`as_opt_parallel.py` provides the top-level OpenMDAO group, :code:`Model`, which is a :code:`MultipointParallel` class and thus evaluates MPhys aerostructural scenarios in parallel.
+In one example, :code:`as_opt_parallel.py` provides the OpenMDAO group to be evaluated on the server, :code:`Model`, which is a :code:`MultipointParallel` class and thus evaluates MPhys aerostructural scenarios in parallel.
-The file :code:`mphys_server.py` points to this group when initializing the :code:`MPhysZeroMQServer` instance.
+The server file :code:`mphys_server_parallel_multipoint.py` points to this group when initializing the :code:`MPhysZeroMQServer` instance.
-The file :code:`as_opt_remote.py` is the top-level code that contains the remote component by initializing the :code:`RemoteZeroMQComp` instance with a :code:`run_server_filename` input of "mphys_server.py".
+The file :code:`as_opt_remote_serial.py` is the top-level code that contains the remote component by initializing the :code:`RemoteZeroMQComp` instance with a :code:`run_server_filename` input of "mphys_server_parallel_multipoint.py".
 The remote component uses a :code:`K4` pbs4py Launcher object, which will launch, monitor, and stop jobs using the K4 queue of the NASA K-cluster.
-A different Launcher object will be needed to run this example on a different HPC.
+The second example, :code:`as_opt_remote_parallel.py`, when ran with 2 processors, runs two parallel servers using the :code:`mphys_server_single_scenario.py` server, which points to :code:`run.py`.
+Both examples, :code:`as_opt_remote_serial.py` and :code:`as_opt_remote_parallel.py`, solve the same optimization problem given in :code:`as_opt_parallel.py`.

 Troubleshooting
 ===============